JuliaMolSim/Molly.jl/docs/src/differentiable.md

 ## Neural network potentials

-Since gradients can be computed with Zygote, [Flux](https://fluxml.ai) models can also be incorporated into simulations.
+[Flux](https://fluxml.ai) models can also be incorporated into simulations.
 Here we show a neural network in the force function, though they can also be used in other parts of the simulation.
 This example also shows how gradients for multiple parameters can be obtained, in this case the parameters of the neural network.
 The jump from single to multiple parameters is important because single parameters can be optimised using finite differencing, whereas differentiable simulation is well-placed to optimise many parameters simultaneously.